-Kane is currently investigating the opportunity of using DispersinB® Gel for Prosthetic Joint Infection (PJI).
+Kane is currently investigating the opportunity of using DispersinB[®] Gel for Prosthetic Joint Infection (PJI).
 PJI's have been identified as one of the most serious complications of joint replacement surgery with bacterial biofilm on the prostheses being identified as one of the key problems in treatment.

 PJI's are one of the most serious complications of joint replacement surgery.
-Conservative estimates are that approximately 1-2% of all prostheses will become infected over the life of the implant.
+Conservative estimates are that approximately 1-2% of all hip and knee prostheses will become infected over the life of the implant.
+It is predicted that there will be approximately 4 million cases per year just in the US.
 The financial burden of treating these infections is staggering.
-It was estimated that it would cost the US healthcare system \$1.62 billion in 2020.
+It was estimated that PJIs cost the US healthcare system \$1.62 billion in 2020.
 In addition, patients have significant morbidity and mortality as a direct result of our current medical and surgical management to treat these infections.